eBay/nice-modal-react/README.md

 NiceModal.register('my-antd-modal', MyAntdModal);
 //...
-// if use with id, need to register it first const modal = useModal('my-antd-modal');
+// if you use with id, you need to register it first const modal = useModal('my-antd-modal');
 // or if with component, no need to register const modal = useModal(MyAntdModal);